- Transforming traditional pathogen detection through its patented platform

 CEO Jack Regan developed LexaGene’s patented microfluidic system.
-Regan was a lead scientist in developing another instrument designed for bio-warfare surveillance used by the US Department of Homeland Security, and a device for detecting respiratory pathogens from nasal swab samples.
+He was also a lead scientist in developing another instrument designed for bio-warfare surveillance used by the US Department of Homeland Security, and a device for detecting respiratory pathogens from nasal swab samples.

 How is it doing:

-- Build sales funnel by expanding beta program to others in vet, food and open-access markets
+- Build sales funnel by expanding to veterinarian, food, and open-access markets

 What the boss says:

-As the world grapples with the coronavirus outbreak, LexaGene’s LX Genetic Analyzer could emerge as a major instrument in facilitating quick diagnoses, CEO Jack Regan recently told Proactive.
+As the world grapples with the coronavirus outbreak, LexaGene’s MiQLab system could emerge as a major instrument in facilitating quick diagnoses, the company's CEO Jack Regan recently said.